4db/dynamic-programming/README.md

 3. Compute the value of an optimal solution in a bottom-up fashion.
 4. Construct an optimal solution from computed information.

-<b>*</b>Some of the alogirthm problem can be solved by the "divide and conquer" strategy instead of Dynamic programming.
+<b>*</b>Some of the algorithm problems can be solved by the "divide and conquer" strategy instead of Dynamic programming.
 For example:
   - Merge sort
   - Quick sort

-Solutions for this algorithms not overlapping sub-problems, so they not classified as dynamic programming problems.
+Solutions for these algorithms not overlapping sub-problems, so they not classified as dynamic programming problems.

 ### The Fibonacci